-It is a solitary, well-sheltered, fertile plateau at an altitude of 600m, which is covered by thick grass, a few scattered trees and a cistern with fresh water.
-It is believed that it was once a lake.
+Vothonas or Lakoudia is a very small plateau located 40km south of Chania city, below the peak Korda of the White Mountains, near to the village Vafes.
+It can be accessed from Vafes via by a passable dirt road.
+It is a solitary, well-sheltered, fertile plateau at an altitude of 600m, which is covered by thick grass, a few scattered trees and a cistern for collecting rain water.
+It is believed that it was once a lake that has been dried.
 Currently it is used as pasture by the shepherds of the surrounding villages.

-Morever, the settlement Plakoures nearr Vothonas plateau hosted the first meeting of the revolutionary assembly which elected the Provisional Government of Crete.
-The government constituted of the John Sfakianakis, Eleftherios Venizelos (later Greek Prime Minister), Emmanouel Hatzidakis, George Zacharakis, Giamalakis, which ruled Crete until 1898, when Prince George arrived from Greece.
+Morever, the settlement Plakoures near Vothonas plateau hosted the first meeting of the revolutionary assembly which elected the Provisional Government of Crete.
+The government constituted of the John Sfakianakis, Eleftherios Venizelos (later Greek Prime Minister), Emmanouel Hatzidakis, George Zacharakis, M. Giamalakis, which ruled Crete until 1898, when Prince George arrived from Greece.